AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SafePracticesForLiveProjects.md

 # Safe Practices For Live Projects

-Under this section, the code shown below demonstrates on how you detect defective model parameters before you can produce prediction and perform a rollback.
+Under this section, the code shown below demonstrates on how you can detect defective model parameters before you can produce prediction and perform a rollback.
 We will show you two methods of doing this:

 * Method 1: Using ModelSafeguardWrapper